mofuwu/outages-analysis/README.md

 <iframe src="assets/hypothesis_testing.html" width=800 height=600 frameBorder=0></iframe>

-Summary:
+The graph above shows the distribution of our permutation test between residential money loss and commercial money loss.

 Unfortunately, the pivot table cannot tell a clear difference between the overall money lost in the commercial sector and the residential sector.
 Given that the average money lost is higher in residential sector under more categories of events, we decide to use permutation testing to further investigate whether the money lost in residential sector is larger than the money lost in commercial sector.
+This test is appropriate because we want to compare two sectors: residential and commercial.

 The null hypothesis is that, the average money lost in the residential sector is equal to the average money lost in the commercial sector during power outages .
 The alternative hypothesis is that, the average money lost in the residential sector is larger than the average money lost in the commercial sector during power outages.
 For the test statistic, we use the difference of the mean of two samples.
+The difference of means is an appropriate test statistic because we want to see if there is a positive difference between the residential and commercial sector.

 The p-value calculated using the simulation is 0.144.
 Under significance level of 0.05, we fail to reject null hypothesis.
 This result suggests that, although there are slight differences in the average money lost from residential sector and from commercial sectors under different categories of events that cause the power outage, we cannot say that the average money lost from two sectors are different.